 Your configuration list and cluster cost is shown on the right side of the page.
 The presented price information varies with the type of payment.
 For Subscription cluster, the total expense is shown.
 For Pay-As-You-Go cluster, hourly expense is shown.

-If the cluster creation fails, the cluster list page shows “Cluster creation failed”.
-The reason for failure can be seen when you hover the cursor over the red exclamation point.
+If the cluster creation fails, the cluster list page displays a message: Cluster creation failed.
+To see the reason for failure, place the cursor over the red exclamation point.